aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/animated-text/_index.md

 You may decide to find out the animation effects added to a paragraph—for example, in one scenario, you want to get the animation effects in a paragraph because you plan to apply those effects to another paragraph or shape.

-Aspose.Slides for Java allows you to get all the animation effects applied to paragraphs contained in a text frame (shape).
+Aspose.Slides for Node.js via Java allows you to get all the animation effects applied to paragraphs contained in a text frame (shape).
 This sample code shows you how to get the animation effects in a paragraph:

 ```javascript
     var pres = new  aspose.slides.Presentation("Presentation.pptx");